 See how this one has a really warm feel because of the lighting and the time of day.
 And how this one looks real and emotional, not like a stock photo at all.

-Sketch a template of what you need by way of composition
+Sketch a template of the ideal composition

-Composition is very important when you are planning to combine photos with text and other elements online or in print.
+The composition is very important when you are planning to combine photos with text and other elements online or in print.
 Plan where you need your negative space to be in each of your main use cases and give the photographer a sketch they can have to hand while they shoot.
 For example:

 See how we need to have loads of space around the subject here so that the banner can easily scale and crop without losing parts of the image.
 Make sure you shoot nice and wide capturing loads of background so we’ve got a lot to play with.